 Waldorf education sees artistic activity and the development of the imagination as integral to learning.
 As with play, drawing and painting activities are facilitated, but not directed by the teachers and the children are left to express themselves freely.
 Certain types of drawings are typical of specific stages in a child’s development and the children’s artwork therefore provides the teachers with valuable insights into each child’s physical and inner progression.

 A healthy relationship between parents and teachers is crucial in order to support the wellbeing of the child.
 The teachers work in close partnership with parents, forming a bridge for the child between home and school from the earliest years.

 The teachers maintain a continuous dialogue with the parents through various means, including short conversations at pick-up time, communication books, individual meetings as well as parents’ evenings and home visits.

 Parents share kindergarten life at festivals and contribute in small ways, for example by helping with cleaning, laundry, repairs and fundraising activities.

-A Steiner kindergarten aims to provide a home-like environment which facilitates the transition for the child from home to a more formal school environment.
+A Waldorf kindergarten aims to provide a home-like environment which facilitates the transition for the child from home to a more formal school environment.
 It sees itself as a community of children, teachers, families and friends rather than just a school.
 The mixed age group in kindergarten mirrors family life.